KamensekD/Ender-3_PRO_v4.2.2_Marlin_firmware/README.md

 The [M48 accuracy test](https://marlinfw.org/docs/gcode/M048.html) is also enabled in case you want to test your probe.
 - ...

-_____
+<br><br>

 # Build you own firmware

 Check out [Marlin auto build](https://github.com/zisismaras/marlin_auto_build) if you want to build your own firmware automatically on github.

-## Important: in case of having the problem of failing at "creating release"
+## Important tip in case of building process failing at "creating release"

-I had a lot of trouble before successfully building the first firmware release this way, but finally fount the cause.
-Before, after every succesfull build process failed at "creating release" with:
+I had a lot of trouble before successfully building custom firmware release this way, because after every succesfull "build", process failed at "creating release" with:

-## "Request failed with status code 403" and "Error: Process completed with exit code 1."
+**"Request failed with status code 403"** and **"Error: Process completed with exit code 1."**

-## Solution:
+### Solution:

-in order for marlin_auto_build to work as intended, you have to select Settings tab in your forked repository and select Actions / General.
-Then in Workflow permissions you have to select Read and Write permisions (by default only read permissions are allowed).
-After this change, everything worked without problems :)
+in order for marlin_auto_build to work as intended, you have to select **Settings** tab in your repository and select **Actions / General**.
+Then you have to select **Read and Write permisions** (by default only read permissions are allowed) in **Workflow permissions**.
+After this change, everything worked without problems for me :)